inbo/archivaltag/README.md

 coverage](https://codecov.io/gh/inbo/archivaltag/branch/main/graph/badge.svg)](https://app.codecov.io/gh/inbo/archivaltag?branch=main)
 <!-- badges: end -->

-The goal of archivaltag is to read archival tag data.
+The goal of archivaltag is to provide information to read archival tag data.
 Such data are stored differently depending on the manufacturer and the model.
 Also, the data are different depending on the sensors built in.

 ## Installation